Grade Level: 12 (10-12)

 In any liquid, intermolecular forces cause the liquid molecules to be attracted to each other.
 These forces that pull liquid molecules towards each other are known as "cohesive" forces.
 In the body of a liquid, a molecule is surrounded by other molecules in all directions, so the attractive forces cancel and the molecule feels no overall force (see Figure 1).
 On the surface of the liquid/air interface, however, a molecule of the liquid feels the attractive forces of the other molecules from within the liquid, but none from the outside.
 This causes the outer layer of the liquid to act like a stretched membrane and minimize the surface area.
 We call this elastic membrane-like behavior surface tension.

 Besides cohesive forces, "adhesive" forces also exist; they cause water molecules to try to "stick," or "adhere," to solid surfaces.
 The most common example of the effect of adhesive forces is the meniscus that is commonly seen when using graduated cylinders.
 The water molecules respond to an attractive "adhesive" force pulling them towards the glass walls.
 Near the walls of the cylinder, the adhesive force pulling the water towards the glass walls is stronger than the cohesive force pulling the water molecules together.
 This attractive force pulls the water up the sides of the glass tube against the downwards pull of gravity (see Figure 2).
+Refer to the Exploring Capillary Action activity to have students replicate these effects with a hands-on design and test procedure.

 Conversely, liquid mercury is repelled rather than attracted to glass.
 The mercury tries to minimize its contact with the glass walls.
 This causes an upward bowing of the mercury liquid against the downwards pull of gravity as it tries to maximize the contact between mercury atoms and minimize the contact with the glass wall (see Figure 3).